barkon99/BookwebApp-server/README.md

  - updating book data
  - deleting a book

- ## Tools which I used to build client side of this app
+ ## Tools which I used to build server side of this app
  - java
  - spring data jpa
  - hibernate